henrique-gouveia/DataQI.Commons/README.md

 ### Installing

-This library can add in to the project by way:
+This library can add to the project by the way:

     dotnet add package DataQI.Commons